tiepdotme/serenade-wind/_posts/2019-10-07-time-to-go-to-the-whiteboard.md

 -  How do we reduce our commute time?
 -  What do we want to do more of?

-{% include post-wide-image.html image = "/images/serenade-wind-whiteboard-main.jpg" %}
+{% include post-wide-image.html image = "serenade-wind-whiteboard-main" %}

 There were many more questions and ideas that were thrown up on a whiteboard with a bunch of colorful stickies.
 We organized these ideas between short term goals and long term goals.
 We wrote down our non-negotiables.
 We also had a parking lot for things we would want to explore later.
 Essentially, we used tools often taken for granted in a business setting and applied it to our own personal lives and it worked for us because it really helped to crystalize our goals.